RichNSD/PowerShell-Essentials/README.md

 # PowerShell Essentials
 Some basic scripts and profile customizations that everyone should try.

-> **Note** This repository is a work in progress.
+> :information_source: **Note:** This repository is a work in progress.
 I will be adding more scripts and customizations as I go.

-> **Note** DISCLAIMER While I am experienced and knowledgeable in PowerShell, I am not an expert.
+> :warning: **DISCLAIMER:** While I am experienced and knowledgeable in PowerShell, I am not an expert.
 I am always learning and improving.
 If you see something that could be done better, please let me know.

 <details>
 <summary><h3 style="display: inline">Table of Contents</h3></summary>